Base UI

 renderprop pattern

-To install the Base UI-specific version, use the base/ path prefix in the registry:
+To install a Base UI-specific version, add base/ after @shadcnblocks/: